 The lawsuit, filed May 21, 2018, in the U.S. District Court for the Central District of California documents Dr. Tyndall’s misconduct, including complaints from chaperones who reported his behavior, including his common use of a camera during pelvic exams to take multiple pictures of hundreds of patients' genitals, and reports that he unnecessarily digitally penetrated his patients during exams.

 If you were in any way violated or treated inappropriately by USC’s Dr. Tyndall during a medical examination, find out more about the lawsuit and your rights.
-Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state in 1985.
+Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.
 The firm represents multiple women on behalf of a class of all victims who were harassed or otherwise assaulted by Harvey Weinstein, seeking to hold him and his co-conspirators accountable for a years-long pattern of sexual harassment and cover-ups.

 According to the lawsuit, Dr. Tyndall’s sexual abuse extended to hundreds of female students, but in particular, staff were concerned he was targeting USC’s population of Chinese students, who were unfamiliar with standard gynecological exams, and an especially vulnerable population at USC.
 The suit states that, in his office, Tyndall had a map of China and encouraged women to point out their home province.
 He kept a bamboo plant, the traditional Chinese symbol of longevity and vitality, on a shelf above his desk.
 He sometimes showed off a photo of his Filipina wife and shared details of their relationship.